Nilang/kancha-ui/readme.md

 ## Container

-A `Container` is an abstraction of `View`.
-In most cases the `View` component is used in conjunction with some some simple layout styles like flexbox.
-With a Container these can just be added as props for declarative layouts.
-This is the most fundamental component in Kancha and can be used anywhere you would use a `View`.
+`Container` is the most fundamental building block in Kancha and should be used anywhere you would use a `View`.
+In most cases the built-in React Native `View` component is used in conjunction with some some simple layout styles like flexbox casuing a mess of styles.
+Using a `Container` these can just be added as props for declarative layouts that are easy to read.

 ## Card